katafo/SBManager/README.md

 # SBManager
-Manage all view controllers from storyboards by protocol &amp; generic
+Manage all view controllers from storyboards by generic

 # How to use